BigWigsMods/BigWigs/.github/ISSUE_TEMPLATE/bug_report_wowclassic.md

 ---
-name: Issue for Classic
+name: Issue for Classic Era/Vanilla
-about: Create a report to help us improve the Classic version of BigWigs
+about: Create a report to help us improve the Classic Era/Vanilla version of BigWigs.
 title: ''
 labels: classic
 assignees: ''